-Using your EC2 management tool, launch a new instance of the Traffic Manager virtual machine image you purchased.
+Alternatively, use your EC2 management tool to launch a new instance of the Traffic Manager virtual machine image you purchased.
 To do this, you need the AMI's ID code, which you should have received when you purchased the Traffic Manager software.